38 minutes of fear: How a Hawaii missile alert test went terribly wrong

-For 38 terrifying minutes, many Hawaiians spent Saturday morning hunkered in bathtubs and basements waiting for a ballistic missile strike that never came.
+For 38 terrifying minutes, many Hawaii residents spent Saturday morning hunkered in bathtubs and basements waiting for a ballistic missile strike that never came.

 911 networks were overwhelmed and some fired off frantic messages to loved ones on the mainland.